 - Intravenous administration of fluids to manage raised blood pressure and relieve side effects like nausea

-- Medications to control specific internal complications like cardiovascular problems or weakened kidney function
+- Medications to control specific health complications such as cardiovascular issues or weakened kidney function

 Calling a Meth Hotline: What to Expect

-Meth withdrawal causes anxiety, depression, lethargy, and an increase in meth cravings.
+Meth withdrawal causes anxiety, depression, lethargy, and increased meth cravings.
 The longer the period of meth use, the longer and tougher the withdrawal process.
-Many people quit, and then go back to using because of the intense symptoms of withdrawal.
-Sadly, with every failed attempt to quit, you may feel more and more powerless against the drug.
+Many people quit, and then go back to using because of they cannot tolerate the intense symptoms of meth withdrawal.
+Sadly, with every failed attempt to quit, a person can start to feel more and more powerless against the drug.

-Through our meth hotline you can learn more about meth detox centers, treatment facilities, and specialized counselors.
-In fact, we can put you in touch with the most appropriate care based on your situation.
-Even if you are not sure you are ready to stop using, calling a hotline can help you learn more about your options when you are ready to make a change, and can also remind you that you are not alone.
+Our meth hotline helps you learn about meth detox centers, treatment facilities, and specialized counselors in your area.
+We can put you in touch with the most appropriate care based on your drug use history.
+Even if you are not sure whether you are ready to stop using meth right away, calling our hotline can help you understand your options, so that when you are ready to make a change, you know where to get help.
+Our helpline is also a great resource for meth users who are feeling isolated.
+We offer you the opportunity to discuss whatever is on your mind and obtain helpful advice from friendly, knowledgeable, and non-judgmental advisors.

 Hailey Shafir, M.Ed., LCMHCS, LCAS, CCS